-$^{^{10}{\}rm The}$ absolute benefits of a corporate income tax cut on families and non-families are presented in Appendix B.
+My findings provide evidence that the average tax cut in this period boosted GDP and aggregate disposable income, but the benefits are spread unevenly across households: it hurts households at the bottom and center of the distribution of disposable income and benefitted the rich.
+The increase in overall inequality is primarily driven by rising disparities among entrepreneurs, particularly in the upper tail of their distribution, while other groups show either declining inequality (families) or no significant changes (non-entrepreneurs and non-families).

-My findings provide evidence that the average tax cut in this period boosted GDP and aggregate disposable income, but the benefits are spread unevenly across households: it hurt households at the bottom and center of the distribution of disposable income and benefitted the rich.
-This regressive pattern is also confirmed in a more granular analysis in which I distinguish between personal and corporate income tax cuts.
 Decomposing the cross-sectional disposable income distribution according to personal characteristics allows me to verify prevalent narratives surrounding US tax policy legislation.
-While my findings do not support political statements that US tax policy benefitted low-income households, they lend empirical substance to narratives describing US tax legislation as pro-family and pro-business.
+My findings do not support political statements that US tax policy benefitted low-income households, entrepreneurs and families.
+While both targeted groups (entrepreneurs and families) experience similar aggregate disposable income changes as their non-targeted counterparts, their distributional responses differ markedly.
+Among entrepreneurs, benefits concentrate among high-income earners, contradicting claims of broad entrepreneurial support.
+For families, despite more evenly distributed effects and reduced inequality within the group, they do not gain more than non-families in aggregate terms.